-The Writers Guild of Canada represents more than 2,000 professional writers working in film, television, radio and new media production in Canada.
+The Writers Guild of Canada represents more than 2,200 professional writers working in film, television, radio, and digital production in Canada.

 The WGC helps ensure screenwriters are paid fairly for the work they do by negotiating, administering and enforcing collective agreements with independent producers and broadcasters.